FullHuman/purgecss/docs/plugins/webpack.md

 ## Options

-The options available in purgecss [Configuration](https://www.purgecss.com/configuration.html) are also available in the webpack plugin with the exception of css and content.
+The options available in purgecss [Configuration](https://www.purgecss.com/configuration.html) are also available in the webpack plugin, with the exception of the `css` and `content` options.

 * #### paths

-With the webpack plugin, you can specified the content that should be analyzed by purgecss with an array of filename.
-It can be html, pug, blade, ... files.
-You can use a module like `glob` or `glob-all` to easily get a list of files.
+With the webpack plugin, you can specify the content that should be analyzed by purgecss by providing an array of filenames.
+These can be html, pug, blade, ... files.
+You can also use a module like `glob` or `glob-all` to easily get a list of files.

 ```js
 const PurgecssPlugin = require('purgecss-webpack-plugin')